6 River Systems (6RS): Leading Provider of Autonomous Warehouse Robots

 - Versatility for moving smoothly over all types of warehouse floors, including rack-supported mezzanine.

-- The ability to find a power station and charge autonomously for 24/7 running functionality.
+The ability to find a power station and charge autonomously for 24/7 running functionality.
 (Chuck can run for 16 hours straight, or approximately two shifts.)

 - Direct connection to the 6 River WMS for inventory information to help optimize inventory replenishment assignments and routes.

-6 River Systems Facilitates WMS Integrations
+How 6 River Systems Integrates With Your WMS

-This central hub connects directly to their Chuck robots, and gives warehouse supervisors the ability to manage fulfillment operations and connect data from the ground of fulfillment centers to a single, cloud-based command center.
+This central hub connects directly to their Chuck robots and gives warehouse supervisors the ability to manage fulfillment operations and connect data from the ground of fulfillment centers to a single, cloud-based command center.
 But the connections don’t stop there.

 6RS makes it easy to integrate with other warehouse management systems like Logiwa WMS.
-Their API connectibility uses JSON and HTTPS as well as a set of adapters to allow them to interface with virtually any type of message format and transport.
+Their API connectivity uses JSON and HTTPS as well as a set of adapters to allow them to interface with virtually any type of message format and transport.
 This allows their solution to work seamlessly with other solutions to drive their Chuck robots.

 The implementation of Chuck robots can take as little as 4-6 weeks thanks to 6RS’s universally recognized lights, images, and prompts.
-This allows you to adopt robots and expedite your warehouse operators’ training by directing them through collaborative tasks in a very short amount of time.
+This allows you to adopt robots and expedite training by directing them through collaborative tasks in a very short amount of time.

 6 River Systems Cost

-One of the primary deterrents for many B2B and B2C fulfillment businesses in adopting robots is the perceived cost of purchasing them.
+One of the primary deterrents for many B2B and B2C fulfillment businesses in adopting autonomous warehouse robots is the perceived cost of purchasing them.
 That’s why 6RS offers an affordable starter kit, as well as a subscription-based system for customers.

 According to their website, 6RS offers multi-year rental agreements to support their customers’ businesses.
 For their existing customers, it is also possible to rent additional Chucks during peak periods.
 This is great news because it allows Chucks to become your temporary workers when demand is high but bandwidth is low.

-With RaaS, you can incorporate robots as part of your warehouse operations without taking on overwhelming financial commitments or stressors that come with deployment, integration, and on-going maintenance.
+With RaaS, you can incorporate robots as part of your warehouse operations without taking on overwhelming financial commitments or stressors that come with deployment, integration, and ongoing maintenance.

 Additional Warehouse Process Advantages With Robotics

 But the benefits go beyond fulfillment excellence.
 Studies show that the average savings of implementing robots in an industrial workplace is 17.71%!

-As previously mentioned, robots also help alleviate the physical burdens faced by employees by reducing the amount of miles walked within your warehouse each day.
+As previously mentioned, robots also help alleviate the physical burdens faced by employees by reducing the number of miles walked within your warehouse each day.
 On average, one robot can do the walking of 2-3 warehouse employees.
 In doing so, they reduce the physical stress placed on your staff and allow them to focus on the tasks that require critical thinking instead.

-Logiwa knows that robotics are the future of competitive high-volume DTC operations.
+Logiwa knows that robotics is the future of competitive high-volume DTC operations.
 That’s why we offer free robotics integrations with any robotics platform, including 6 River Systems.